CBSE vs ICSE - Key Difference Between CBSE and ICSE Board

 ICSE vs CBSE Boards: Difference Between CBSE & ICSE

-Both ICSE and CBSE are widely recognized and popular education boards in the country, known for their prominence.
+Both ICSE and CBSE are widely recognised and popular education boards in the country, known for their prominence.
 While they share similar subject matter, a thorough understanding of their differences is necessary to determine which board is better.
 These variations can be observed in the syllabus, scope of knowledge, and learning objectives.
-To gain an in-depth insight into each board, let us delve into their specific details.
+To know more about each board, let us go through more details.

 Difference Between CBSE or ICSE